The Whispers of Delphi

 Even today, people still talk about these amazing books.
 They remind us how the Romans believed in magic and prophecies to help them rule their big empire.

 The keepers protected these special books for hundreds of years.
-They showed that sometimes the most powerful magic comes from words written on pages, waiting to share their secrets with those who know how to listen. ✨Pharaohs and Future Sight
+They showed that sometimes the most powerful magic comes from words written on pages, waiting to share their secrets with those who know how to listen. ✨

 In the hot sands of Egypt, where mighty pyramids touched the sky, the pharaohs had special helpers called priest-prophets.
 These wise people could talk to the gods and see the future!